digitalrightswatch/digitalrightswatch.org.au/content/blog/2021-09-03-august-2021-roundup.md

   - Monthly updates

 ---

 Strap in, August has been a huge month for digital rights!
-From the passage of the Identify and Disrupt Bill, to Apple’s announcement of its surveillance software update, to the launch of several consultations by the eSafety Commission—and we’re here to tell you all about it.
+From the passage of the Identify and Disrupt Bill, to Apple's announcement of its surveillance software update, to the launch of several consultations by the eSafety Commission—and we're here to tell you all about it.

 <div class="wp-block-image">
   <figure class="aligncenter size-large is-resized"><img loading="lazy" decoding="async" src="/wp-content/uploads/2020/10/Email_headers_highres-04-1024x366.png" alt="" class="wp-image-7295" width="360" height="128" srcset="/wp-content/uploads/2020/10/Email_headers_highres-04-1024x366.png 1024w, /wp-content/uploads/2020/10/Email_headers_highres-04-300x107.png 300w, /wp-content/uploads/2020/10/Email_headers_highres-04-768x275.png 768w, /wp-content/uploads/2020/10/Email_headers_highres-04.png 1168w" sizes="(max-width: 360px) 100vw, 360px" /></figure>